thackmann/Distanced/README.md

 # Distanced

 ## Overview
 Distanced is a bioinformatics tool that estimates diversity of microbes.
 Specifically, it estimates the diversity of ribosomal DNA sequences within microbial communities.
-Estimating diversity of microbes is a challenge because errors in sequence create false sequences and inflate diversity.
+Estimating diversity of microbes is a challenge because DNA sequencing is error prone, resulting in false sequences and inflated values of diversity.
 Distanced overcomes this problem by correcting values of mean pairwise distance, a measure of within-sample diversity, for the expected increase after sequencing.

 Distanced requires a set a DNA sequence reads in fastq format.
 A set of reference sequences in fasta format is optional.
 If reference sequences are provided, Distanced will report the actual diversity of the DNA sequences, providing a check on accuracy.